skaupper/VirtualJukebox/README.md

 - libhttpserver-dev
 - librestclient-cpp-dev

-Check your distros package manager if there are proper packages available.
+Check your Linux distributions' package manager if there are proper packages available.
 For some of the dependencies there are usually no packages available, so they got bundled in this repository including proper install scripts.

 ### Bundled dependencies

 Some dependencies are bundled with this repository as submodules to allow a less painful installation process.
-For these dependencies there are scripts provided which clone, build and install the libraries for your system.
+Scripts are provided which clone, build and install the libraries for your system.
 Note that these scripts require root privileges in order to install the library files and the corresponding headers to your system directories (the final step gets executed using `sudo`)!

 NOTE: Install dependencies in below listed order.